eyahi/OOP-PythonAssignment-200L-NUN-2025/Folder/README.md

 ## License

-This project is made by Abdulrahman Mohammed, Suleiman Baba Ahmed and Safiya Abubakar for educational purposes, You are free to coopy and spread it however you wish.
+This project is made by Abdulrahman Mohammed 20231571, Suleiman Baba Ahmed 20231220 and Safiya Abubakar 20232018for educational purposes, You are free to coopy and spread it however you wish.